olivermaerz/wp-consent-receipt/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wp-consent-receipt` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Call the plugin from your theme or other plugin via the wp_consent_receipt_button filter hook (see below).
+1. Call the plugin from your theme or other plugin via the wp_consent_receipt_button filter hook (see Other Notes tab).